AldoArriagaOrta/RoboND-Project3WhereAmI/README.md

 # RoboND-Project3WhereAmI

-The "Go Where Am I!" project's purpose is to put into pratice the lessons learned as part of the RoboND ROS Localization module according to the project [rubric](https://review.udacity.com/#!/rubrics/2351/view)
+The "Where Am I!" project's purpose is to put into pratice the lessons learned as part of the RoboND ROS Localization module according to the project [rubric](https://review.udacity.com/#!/rubrics/2351/view)

 [//]: # (Image References)